Send data asynchronously over a connection (Socket, Context or Stream).

-send_aio(con, data, mode = c("serial", "raw", "next"), timeout = NULL)
+send_aio(con, data, mode = c("serial", "raw"), timeout = NULL)

-a Socket, Context or Stream.
+a Socket, Context, Stream or Pipe.

 an object (a vector, if mode = 'raw').